 Our sales strategy is focused on expanding relationships with existing customers and attracting new mortgage originator customers in the U.S. We classify our customers into two primary categories, which we refer to as "National Accounts" and "Regional Accounts."
 We define National Accounts as the most significant residential mortgage originators as determined by volume of their own "retail" originations as well as volume of insured business they may acquire from other originators through their "correspondent channels."
 These National Accounts generally originate loans through their retail channels as well as purchase loans from "correspondents," other mortgage originators who we would generally classify as Regional Accounts, as described below.
 National Accounts primarily sell their loans to the GSEs or, less frequently, to private label secondary markets or they may hold the loans in their own portfolios.
 We service these customers with a specialized team of National Account sales professionals who have experience supporting and developing business from this segment.
 The Regional Accounts originate mortgage loans on a local or regional level throughout the country.
-Some of these Regional Accounts have origination platforms across multiple regions; however, their primary lending focus is local.
-They sell the majority of their originations to National Accounts, but Regional Accounts may also retain loans in their portfolios or sell portions of their production directly to the GSEs.
+Some of these Regional Accounts have originations to National Accounts, but Regional Accounts may also retain loans in their portfolios or sell portions of their production directly to the GSEs.
 Our nationwide and regional sales teams address the Regional Accounts segment of the market.